Creating and importing events

 When creating custom event types, you can either define them from scratch or import them from existing tables in your source systems:

-Create from scratch: Define event ID, attributes (e.g., timestamp, status, quantity), and relationships manually; full flexibility for new types of events.
+Create from scratch: Define event ID, attributes (e.g., timestamp, status, quantity), and relationships manually.
+See: Creating custom events from scratch.

 To create a custom events from scratch using the Objects and Events dashboard: